MiguelAPV/RepData_PeerAssessment1/PA1_template.md

 median(total.steps)
 ```

 Mean and median values are higher after imputing missing data.
-The reason is
-that in the original data, there are some days with `steps` values `NA` for
-any `interval`.

 The total number of steps taken in such days are set to 0s by
 default.
 However, after replacing missing `steps` values with the mean `steps`
 of associated `interval` value, these 0 values are removed from the histogram
 of total number of steps taken each day.